 The rules in the first part of this section apply to all marketing communications for medicines, medical devices, treatments, health-related products and beauty products.
 The rules in subsequent parts apply to marketing communications for specific products and/or services.
 If relevant, the rules in this section also apply to claims for products for animals.

-As they could apply to medicinal products for human use, the rules should be read in conjunction with the relevant sections of the Human Medicines Regulations 2012.
+As they could apply to medicinal products for human use, the rules should be read in conjunction with the relevant sections of the Human Medicines Regulations 2012 (as amended).
 This is particularly the case in relation to the definition of a marketing communication.
 Rules in this section apply to marketing communications, as set out in the Scope of the Code, that are also subject to the Regulations.
 Other activities defined as advertising in the Human Medicines Regulations 2012 that are outside the remit of the Code, specifically those listed in Regulation 7(2), are not covered by this section.

 For the purposes of this Code, "licence" includes certificate, authorisation or registration.